tscnlab/actigraphy-viz-challenge_/README.md

 - Clients: `data/Supplementary Material_Final/Data/CLIENT`
 - Partners: `data/Supplementary Material_Final/Data/PARTNER`

-With the data in place one can open the RStudio project `actigraphy-viz-challenge.Rproj` and run the `actograms.R` script.
+With the data in place one can open the RStudio project `actigraphy-viz-challenge.Rproj` and run the `actograms.R` in the `code` folder.
 The script's output will be saved to the `output` folder in PDF format.

 ## Contact